zacharylongo/CCC-410/README.md

 ## Introduction<a name="introduction"></a> ✍️

-The FireWatch Suite provides a set of tools for conducting various types of analysis on domains and hosts.
-From domain registration checks to document analysis, this suite offers a comprehensive solution for information gathering.
+The FireWatch Suite provides a set of simple API tools for conducting various types of OSINT analysis on domains and hosts.
+From domain registration checks to document identification, this suite offers a near comprehensive solution for information gathering.

+The suite relies on Several API's:

+💲 = Partial Functionality without paid subscription

+⚠️ = Free, but limited tokens without paid subscription

+👍 = 100% Free To use

+* Intelx.io 💲⚠️
+* HackerTarget.io 💲⚠️
+* Shodan.io 💲⚠️
+* WhoIsXML.io ⚠️
+* WhoIsFreaks 👍

 ## Installation<a name="installation"></a> 🔨